JBeees/CTF/ctflearn/Forensics/PikesPeak/solved.md

 ## Description
 Pay attention to those strings!
 ## Solution
-Here i got a jpg file.
-Then i use strings on the file.
-There i saw a lot of variant of flag.
-But i choose the one appropriate as the flag format.
-I submitted it and i succeed.
+In this challenge, we were given a JPG file.
+I analyzed the file using the strings command, which revealed multiple flag-like `strings` embedded in the file.
+By identifying the string that matched the expected flag format, I selected the correct one and submitted it successfully.